thegetty/osci-report/source/projects-at-a-glance.html.md

 Working with the IMA Lab and using components of the OSCI Toolkit in a custom-built website, the team has created the first phase of a catalogue that will eventually include the entire Pulverer Collection.
 The initial version of the site was designed to prototype all of the components of the full site: scholarly essays and video interviews about aspects of the collection, a fully searchable database of the titles with complete cataloguing according to accepted protocols for Japanese book catalogues, and a password-protected area of the site where researchers can save searches, annotate text on the site, and make their own research notes.
 The site draws cataloguing data from the museum’s TMS database, images from the Smithsonian’s DAMS, and uses the museum’s own CMS to manage the site.
 The content of Freer/Sackler’s catalogue is dynamic and updated on a regular basis.
 (ASK NANCY: F/S’s CMS or Smithsonian’s)

-Freer/Sackler Galleries, Bronze “Telly” Award (2015) for the Ukiyo-e technique video in its OSCI catalogue
+Freer/Sackler Galleries, Bronze “Telly” Award (2015) for the Ukiyo-e technique video in its OSCI catalogue.
+{:.ion-ribbon-b .award}

 ## Los Angeles County Museum of Art
 {:.section-heading}